basho/basho_docs/source/languages/en/riak/theory/concepts/glossary.md

 which is only triggered when data is read, the active anti-entropy system ensures the integrity of all data stored in Riak.
 This is particularly useful in clusters containing “cold data”: data that may not be read for long periods of time, potentially years.
-Furthermore, unlike the repair command, active anti- entropy is an automatic process, requiring no user intervention and is enabled by default in Riak 1.3.
+Furthermore, unlike the repair command, active anti-entropy is an automatic process, requiring no user intervention and is enabled by default in Riak 1.3.
 For users upgrading from previous versions, this is not enabled by default and must be configured.